Live Attn Contractors SAM.gov is a mess. Get live alerts, a map view of opportunities, and the data you need to stop wasting time on the wrong jobs. »

 What is a recompete contract?

 A recompete contract is an existing federal contract that is being re bid because the term is ending or the ceiling is nearly consumed.
-RenovationRoute flags opportunities that fall into a typical 6 to 18 month recompete window for your NAICS codes so you can focus on contracts where timing and incumbent risk are clear instead of guessing from a single solicitation.
+RenovationRoute flags opportunities that fall into a typical 6 to 18 month recompete window for your NAICS codes so you can focus on contracts where timing and incumbent risk are clear.